truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 The raw data were queried from the EIA database on September 10, 2019 and spans from their initial data entries on 2015-07-01 05:00:00 UTC to 2019-08-31 23:00:00 UTC.
 The first day of data has been removed because of significant reporting inconsistencies.
-The data span exactly 4 years, from 2 July 2015 through 2 July 2019.
+The data span exactly 4 years, from the start of 2 July 2015 through the end of 1 July 2019.